Check Compensation

 Do You Have to Pay for WiFi on Planes?

 Once again, the answer is that it depends.
-Some airlines offer free WiFi as standard (like JetBlue, for example), but others charge set amounts for the flight or per hour of usage (like Delta Air Lines).
+Some airlines offer free WiFi as standard (like JetBlue, for example), but others charge set amounts for the duration of the flight or per hour of usage (like British Airways and Virgin Atlantic).

 Sometimes, WiFi might be included as part of the cost of your ticket.
 For example, business class WiFi may be provided to business class passengers, while economy passengers have to pay.